DarthSalad/Reliable-Bot/README.md

-# first discord bot uwU
+# first discord bot UwU
 Started working on the stock bot-5/3/21